 Assign roles and groups

-Create and configure the Cassidy groups that SSO maps to.
+Create and configure the roles and groups that SSO maps to.

 Invite team members